The power of pyramid decomposition in Normaliz: Evaluation of simplicial cones

 \section{Evaluation of simplicial cones}

-The fast computation of triangulations via pyramid decomposition must be accompanied by an efficient evaluation of the simplicial cones in the triangulation, which is almost always the more time consuming step.
+The fast computation of triangulations via pyramid decomposition must be accompanied by an efficient evaluation of the simplicial cones in the triangulation $\Delta$, which, after the introduction of the pyramid decomposition, is almost always the more time consuming step.
+Like the processing of pyramids, the evaluation of simplicial cones is parallelized in Normaliz.

 Let $\sigma$ be a simplicial cone generated by the linearly independent vectors $v_1,\dots,v_d$.
 The evaluation is based on the \emph{generator matrix} $G_\sigma$ whose \emph{rows} are $v_1,\dots,v_d$.
-Before we outline the evaluation procedure, let us substantiate the remark made in Section \ref{Triang} that finding the support hyperplanes amounts to the inversion of $G_\sigma$.
+Before we outline the evaluation procedure, let us substantiate the remark made in Section \ref{LexTri} that finding the support hyperplanes amounts to the inversion of $G_\sigma$.
 Let $H_i$ be the support hyperplane of $\sigma$ opposite to $v_i$, given by the linear form $\lambda_i=a_{1i}e_1^*+\dots+a_{di}e_d^*$ with coprime integer coefficients $a_j$.
 Then

 Thus the matrix $(a_{ij})$ is $G_\sigma^{-1}$ up to scaling of its columns.
 Usually the inverse is computed only for the first simplicial cone in every pyramid since its support hyperplanes are really needed.
 But matrix inversion is rather expensive, and Normaliz goes to great pains to avoid it.